AnatolyStev/weirdtux/README.md

 you should be set.

 The game uses OpenGL to render the graphics.
-You will either need a CPU with about 10 GHz or an accelerated video card with the vendor's drivers.
-(On Linux, the team recommends using cards from NVidia with the proprietary drivers, but ATI or another vendor should do.)
+You will either need a CPU with about 10 GHz (which is impossible) or an accelerated video card with the vendor's drivers.
+(On Linux, the team recommends using cards from Nvidia with the proprietary drivers or AMD, but ATI or another vendor should do)

+If only Intel made GPUs... oh wait, they do.
+Never heard of them much so I can't really recommend them for now.

 Playing the game
 ----------------